sav-che/TL-2/Authors/Eliasson, Albin Gottfrid {std. A.G. Eliasson}.md

-> [!cite] BHL link: this entry starts at [page 304](https://www.biodiversitylibrary.org/item/103835#page/314/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 304](https://www.biodiversitylibrary.org/page/33260292) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Eliasson, Albin Gottfrid (1860-1933), Swedish botanist, born 3 Oct at Vänersborg, went to schools at Vånersborg and started to study at Uppsala 1881, fil. cand.
 1886, fil. lic.
 1892, dr. phil.
-1894, also cand. in chemistry 1899, was teacher at several schools, lector in biology and chemistry at Visby 1906, died 14 Nov 1933 at Vånersborg. (*A.G.
-Eliasson*).
+1894, also cand. in chemistry 1899, was teacher at several schools, lector in biology and chemistry at Visby 1906, died 14 Nov 1933 at Vånersborg.
+**Abbreviated name**: *A.G.
+Eliasson*

 #### Herbarium and types